storm-light/boxor/README.md

 ## Use

-This project uses frameworks; it can only be used by macOS users.
+This project utilizes frameworks; it can only be used by macOS users.
 To create a working executable, at the root of the project, run:

 ```
 rm -rf build